Asthma-Guardian/asthma-guardian.github.io/README.md

-# asthma-guardian.github.io
+# Asthma Guardian SDK
-Documentation for the SDK.
+Documentation site for the SDK setup and usage.